Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 Absorbable – Finding high-quality supplements which contain the best forms of vitamins and nutrients is preferable.

-Below are some of the most popular supplements available which are super popular with both vegetarians and vegans who want cruelty-free and ethically sourced supplements.
+Below are three great supplements which are very popular with both vegetarians and vegans.
+They are cruelty-free and ethically sourced.

-#1.
-Garden of Life – Collagen Building Supplement – NO GELATIN
+#2.
+Garden of Life – Collagen Building Supplement

-Not only does it contain many scientifically-backed ingredients to support collagen production like silica and biotin, but it also contains various polyphenols which protect against damage caused by the sun and environment.
+Not only does it contain many scientifically-backed ingredients to support collagen production like silica and biotin, but it also includes polyphenols which protect against damage caused by the sun and environment.

 These include ingredients such as green tea extract, pomegranate extract, and citrus bioflavonoids from organic food sources.